|

 - VALERIUS: Roman name, derived from

-- VALERIY:
+- VALERIY

-Russian form of Roman
+(Валерий): Russian form of

 - VALÉRY:

-"Foreign power."
 French name composed of the

-Germanic elements wahl "foreign" and ric
+Germanic elements walah "foreign" and ric

-- VALERY: Variant of
+- VALERY: Variant

-Russian Valeriy, meaning "strong."
+Russian Valeriy, meaning "to

 - VALI:

-Pet form of Romanian Valeriu, meaning
+Pet form of Romanian Valeriu, meaning "to

-- VALMIR: Albanian name
+- VALMIR: Albanian name,

 and mire